Aaarish/Aaarish/README.md

-- 👋 Hi, I’m @Aaarish
+- 👋 Hi, I’m @Aarish
 - 👀 I’m interested in Machine Learning and automating tasks via ML and AI.
-- 🌱 I’m currently learning ML and Android Studio.
+- 🌱 I’m currently learning ML and Android Dev.
 - 💞️ I’m looking to collaborate on making a general AI assistant.
 - 📫 My email is aarishm767@gmail.com